Most requestedHammam & Spa in Marrakech

 Dades Valley Roses

 Distilled from Damask roses cultivated in the Dades Valley -- known as the Valley of Roses -- in the High Atlas foothills, Moroccan rose water is used as a facial toner, room fragrance, culinary flavoring, and post-hammam rinse.
 The finest quality is single-distilled with no added alcohol or synthetic fragrance.
 Applied after exfoliation, it soothes inflammation, tightens pores, and imparts a subtle floral hydration.
-The Valley of Roses harvests millions of petals each spring, perfuming the mountain air for miles.
+The Valley of Roses harvests its petals each spring, perfuming the mountain air for miles.

 The Spice Apothecary